 DVI consumer data collected through the Case Service Report (RSA-911, PD 19-03) is used to describe the performance of the VR and Supported Employment programs in the Annual Report to the Congress and the President as required by Sections 13 and 101(a)(10) of the Rehabilitation Act, as amended.
 RSA-911 data is used to assess the performance of the VR program through the calculation of evaluation standards and performance indicators as required by Section 106 of the Rehabilitation Act, which must be consistent with the common performance accountability measures established in Section 116 of title I of WIOA for the core programs of the workforce development system.
-In addition, the data captured through the RSA-911 during the conduct of the annual reviews and periodic onsite monitoring of VR agencies is required by Section 107 of the Rehabilitation Act to examine the effectiveness of DVI's performance.
-Finally, the RSA-911 data is used widely by researchers for disability-related analyses and reports across the country.
+In addition, the data captured through the RSA-911 during the conduct of the annual reviews and periodic onsite monitoring of VR agencies is required by Section 107 of the Rehabilitation Act to examine the effectiveness of

-47 For more information, see Appendix A: DVI VR Status Codes.
+68 For more information, see Appendix A: DVI VR Status Codes.